- About Us

-DSC127 is an analog of a naturally occurring peptide, Angiotensin.
-It has been shown to increase keratinocyte proliferation, increase extracellular matrix production, and increase vascularization.
-Additionally, histological examination has shown that DSC127 accelerated collagen deposition six-fold.
-All these help to accelerate dermal tissue repair.
-One potential method of action is the up-regulation of mesenchymal stem cells (MSCs) at the site of injury.
-MSCs originate in the human embryo and are considered to be multipotent — a type of stem cell that has not yet adopted a specific cellular phenotype.
-Such cells have the ability to differentiate into various types of cells found within the human body, including fibroblasts, adipose cells, muscle cells, bone cells, and skin cells.
+DSC127 is a patented analog of a naturally occurring peptide, Angiotensin.
+This analog has been designed to promote wound healing without the blood pressure effects of angiotensin.
+In laboratory studies, it has been shown to increase keratinocyte proliferation, increase extracellular matrix production, and increase vascularization.
+Additionally, histological examination in animal studies has shown that DSC127 accelerated collagen deposition six-fold.
+All of these activities help to accelerate dermal tissue repair.
+One potential mechanism of action is the up-regulation of mesenchymal stem cells (MSCs) at the site of injury.
+MSCs originate in the embryo and are considered to be multipotent — a type of stem cell that has not yet adopted a specific cellular phenotype.
+Such cells have the ability to differentiate into various types of cells found within the body, including fibroblasts, adipose cells, muscle cells, bone cells, and skin cells.

-Extensive pre-clinical studies have demonstrated the efficacy of the compound in accelerating healing and reducing scar formation.
+Extensive pre-clinical studies have demonstrated the ability of DSC127 to accelerate healing and reduce scar formation.
 Pre-clinical studies thus far have shown:

 Improved in-growth of host tissue into artificial skins

 Accelerated healing in full thickness skin excision wounds in rats and diabetic mice

 Accelerated healing in partial thickness thermal injuries in guinea pigs

 Accelerated healing in a random flap skin model in rats

 Improved scar reduction in rats